SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_16.png)

 <br> This opens up the OpenAPI spec file.
+<br>Take a backup of this file in your local file system.
+Make sure you copy the `title` and `url` attributes from the Spec file as indicated in the screenshot.
+You will need this in the next step.

 ![](/exercises/ex5/images/ex5_2_17.png)

-<br> Clear the content and paste the contents of the `gwsample-basic.YAML` file from the [resources](/exercises/ex5/resources) folder.
+<br> Clear the text area and paste the contents of the `gwsample-basic.YAML` file you downloaded earlier from the [resources](/exercises/ex5/resources) folder.
+<br> Make sure to paste back the values of the `title` and `url` attributes from your original spec file.

 ![](/exercises/ex5/images/ex5_2_18.png)